Complex multiplication and Brauer groups of K3 surfaces: Invariant ideals and K3 class group

-In this section we continue to study the groups $G_{K3,I}(E)$, in particular we want to compute their cardinality.
-By Theorem \ref{better understanding 2}, we know that When $I=0$, we have (see Lemma 4.1 of \cite{langcyclo})
+In this section we continue to study the groups $G_{K3,I}(E)$, in particular we compute their cardinality.
+Most of the results in this section works for every cyclic extension $E/F$, so we rather work in this generality, the proofs being the same.
+By Theorem \ref{better understanding 2}, we know that When $I=\Oo_E$ we have the following (see Lemma 4.1 of \cite{langcyclo})

-\begin{thm} Let $E / F$ be a cyclic extension with Galois group $G$.
+\begin{lemma} Let $E / F$ be a cyclic extension with Galois group $G$.
 Then

-where $h_F$ is the class number of $F$ and the product of all the ramification indices over all the places of $F$, both finite and infinite. \end{thm} Putting this together with Theorem \ref{better understanding 2} leads to
+where $h_F$ is the class number of $F$ and the product of all the ramification indices over all the places of $F$, both finite and infinite. \end{lemma} Putting this together with Theorem \ref{better understanding 2} leads to

-Using basically the same proof of \cite{langcyclo}, we compute now the cardinalities $| \Cl_I(E)^G |$, where $I$ is any ambiguous ideal. \\ We are going to use the notation introduced at the beginning of the last section.
+Using basically the same proof of \cite{langcyclo}, we compute now the cardinalities $| \Cl_I(E)^G |$, where $I$ is any invariant ideal.
+We are going to use the notation introduced at the beginning of the last section.
 Moreover, for a $G-$ module $M$ we will denote by the $i-$th Tate cohomology group and by $Q(M)$ its Herbrand quotient (when defined).
-Let us start with a lemma. \begin{lemma} Let $I$ be an ambiguous ideal, we have
+We remind the reader that since $G$ is cyclic the Tate cohomology groups satisfy $\mathrm{H}^{\bullet} \cong \mathrm{H}^{\bullet + 2}.$ \begin{lemma} Let $I$ be an invariant ideal, then

 with where the product ranges over all the archimedean valuations of $F$. \end{lemma}

 \begin{proof} The equality $Q(\Oo_E^I) = Q(\Oo^{\times}_E)$ descends from the fact that $\Oo^{\times}_E / \Oo_E^I$ is a finite group.
 The second equality of the statement follows from Corollary 2, Theorem 1, Chapter IX of \cite{langANT}.